-The Harvard Chan School offers a summer-only option for the MPH program in two fields of study: Quantitative Methods and Clinical Effectiveness.
+The Harvard T.H.
+Chan School of Public Health offers a summer-only option for the MPH program in two fields of study: Quantitative Methods and Clinical Effectiveness.
 Qualified students with an interest in the areas of quantitative methods or clinical effectiveness may complete the MPH degree through courses offered in the Summer Session for Public Health Studies.
 The summer-only MPH program is available only for the two areas noted, and the selection of courses is limited.
 The degree requirements take three years to complete, over three consecutive summers.
 Applicants to the summer-only MPH program must hold a doctoral degree; applicants holding only a bachelor’s or master’s degree are not eligible for the summer-only MPH option.
 Students selecting a summer-only degree option may not take courses during the academic year.

 Program Options and Admissions Requirements